hoeck/typesafe-query-builder/README.md

 - subselects: better `orderBy` parameter handling for jsonArray: use a method instead of an optional parameter, see jsonArray method type definition
 - subselects: add `assertNotNull()` to subselects to remove `null` from the inferred type for a subselect by using a runtime check

+- release todos
+  - improve whereSql or find a way to combine whereX methods with and / or
+  - join
+  - fetch
+  - insert / update / delete

 ### V1